mmmaisel/empowerd/README.md

 Empowerd is a Linux daemon which empowers the offline smart home.

+Currently, it only supports monitoring of different power sources.

 ## Installation

 The recommended way to install *empowerd* is to use the Debian package built